 A subtle melodramatic love triangle between an upper-middle-class couple and the hairdresser in their apartment block.
 It has some contrived drama, centred on gaslighting, but also has a playful performance from Alidosti as the working class maid, soon to be married, who sees (and smells) it all, and whose chador becomes part of the intrigue.
 A carefully framed narrative, full of interesting details of Iranian life.

-Resting on two major pillars, superb acting across the board and Farhadi's empathetic eye for unearthing human sensitivities, the energetic Fireworks Wednesday has the ability to show us once more how simple mundane stories can be elevated to beautiful works of art with wisdom and talent.
+Resting on two major pillars, superb acting across the board and Farhadi's empathetic eye for unearthing human sensitivities, the energetic Fireworks Wednesday has the ability to show us once more how simple mundane stories can be elevated to beautiful works of art with simply talent and wisdom.
 Iranian cinema is a major film-making powerhouse thanks to elegant works like this.